artginzburg/dotenv-extended-prepare/README.md

 <br />

-Just run `npm i` on a new repo, and `.env` preset will be sitting in the top-level directory for you to fill it.
+Just run it on a cloned repo, and `.env` preset will be sitting in the top-level directory for you to fill it.

 > .env is created based on `.env.defaults` and `.env.schema`

 </div>

 ## Preview